-CPT Global has a Shareholder Communications Policy which can be found at www.cptglobal.com/investor-centre.
-The policy explains how information will be communicated to security holders and lists the following channels:
+CPT Global has a Shareholder Communications Policy, accessible at https://cptglobal.com/investor-centre.
+The policy outlines how the Company will keep its security holders informed using these key channels:

-- releases to the market via the ASX;
+- 1. Releases to the market via the ASX.

-- 2. through the Company's web site;
+- 2. The Company's official website.

-- 3. directly to shareholders; and
+- Direct communication with shareholders.

-- 4. at general meetings of the Company.
+- 4. Company general meetings.

-CPT Global's Shareholder Communications Policy works in tandem with Continuous Disclosure Policy

-Security holders are entitled to vote on significant matters impacting on the business.
-The Board actively encourages security holders to attend and participate in the Annual General Meeting of CPT Global, to lodge inquiries and to be responded by the Board and or the CEO and can appoint proxies.
-The date of the AGM is published well in advance in the financial report and in the Notice of Meeting sent to security holders.
+CPT Global's Shareholder Communications Policy works in tandem with the Company's Continuous Disclosure Policy.
+Securityholders are entitled to vote on significant matters impacting the business.
+The Board actively encourages security holders to attend and participate in the Annual General Meeting (AGM) of CPT Global, to lodge inquiries and to be responded to by the Board and or the CEO and can appoint proxies.
+The date of the AGM is published in advance of the Annual Report and in the Notice of Meeting sent to security holders.

-At the AGM, the Chairman encourages security holders to ask questions on each item of business and, after the formal business of the meeting, encourages security holders to ask general questions.
+At the AGM, the Chair encourages security holders to ask questions on each item of business and, after the formal business of the meeting, encourages security holders to ask general questions.